 Karachi is the largest city of Pakistan.
 It is considered as the city of lights and is rich with astonishing historical buildings.
-This city is a multicultural city with various different kinds of people of different ethnicities, languages, and cultures in it.
-It is, in fact, a must visit place for people who are curious about historical architecture.
+This city is a multicultural city with various different kinds of people of different ethnicity, languages, and cultures in it.
+It is, in fact, a must-visit place for people who are curious about historical architecture.

 If you have an intense interest in historical architecture, then you must visit these astonishing architectural

 1- Wazir Mansion

 It is the place, where the birth of renowned leader Quaid-e-Azam took place and he lived around 16 years of his early life there.
 The parents of the great leader Muhammad Ali Jinnah; Sakina Bano and Mr. Jinnah Bhai Poonjah moved to Karachi after the year of 1874 from their traditional village Paneli and got a 2 room apartment at this place.
 It was an exceptional day of December 25, 1876, when the founder of Pakistan came to this world.
 His parents and other family members were still living in this mansion when Quaid-e-Azam went to London in 1892, to get a higher education.
 The Pakistani Government named it as Wazir Mansion the Birthplace of Quaid-e-Azam, in order to increase the worth of this building.

 Goan Association Hall is an attraction that still plays a vital role in Karachi’s social sight.
 It is located at the empress market Saddar, Karachi.
 The hall in no time became a hub of the social life of Goans in Karachi.
 You can see a statue of Mr. Cincinnatus in the hall.
 He had been the President of the Karachi Goan Association for a long time and has a residential area to his name, Cincinnatus Town Now called Garden.
 It arranges different events for the community.
 At the start, it did not have a boundary wall and it graced the nearby area.
 At its crest, it held ten days of celebrations where the pinnacle Goan bands performed.